-I have been a travel writer for nearly 20 years.
-I spent 11 years as associate editor on BA's High Life magazine and have been freelance for the past seven years.
-I contribute to a range of newspapers and magazines, including Metro, City AM, Canary Wharf Magazine, Mayfair Magazine, High Life, Sainsbury's Magazine, and many more.
+I have been a travel writer for nearly 26 years.
+I spent 11 years as deputy and associate editor on BA's High Life magazine and have been freelance for the past nine years.
+I contribute to a range of newspapers and magazines, including Metro, Mail on Sunday, City AM, Canary Wharf Magazine, Family Traveller, High Life, Sainsbury's Magazine, and many more.
 I am also a travel contributor for Forbes.com

 THE MAIL ON SUNDAY